Business Taxes Featured

 Cash Method

-Under the cash method, income is reported when it is actually or constructively received during the tax year.
-Constructive receipt occurs when funds are credited to your account or set aside for your use.
-This includes:
+• Income Recognition: Under the cash method, you report income in the tax year you actually or constructively receive it.
+Constructive receipt occurs when income is credited to your account or set aside for your use, even if not physically received.

-Expenses are deducted in the year they are paid.
-This method is commonly used by small farms and is simpler to manage.
+• Expense Deduction: Expenses are deducted in the year they are paid.

 Accrual Method

-• Changes in Method: If you wish to change your accounting method, you must file Form 3115, Application for Change in Accounting Method.
+• To change your accounting method later, you must obtain IRS approval by filing Form 3115, Application for Change in Accounting Method.

 Source: